wongsihan/FDR/README.md

 Official PyTorch implementation for the paper: **"Few-shot multiscene fault diagnosis of rolling bearing under compound variable working conditions"**

+The project has been restructured using a large model.
+If there are any issues with the code, please contact me.

 ## 📖 Paper

 [Few-shot multiscene fault diagnosis of rolling bearing under compound variable working conditions](https://ietresearch.onlinelibrary.wiley.com/share/GY5UQBH9GAJKI3P2UAEG?target=10.1049/cth2.12315)